Charity Island Light: Present status

 The Charity Island Preservation Committee of the Arenac County Historical Society is restoring the tower.
 The original keeper's house was razed, and a new restored private residence has been built in its place and on its foundation.
 It is being operated as a restaurant and a bed and breakfast.
 A full list of past keepers of the light is maintained for historical reference.

 Access

 It is hard to get close enough to this light to see it.
 In this area, Lake Huron is quite shallow and rocky, and the light is too far out to be seen from shore.
 Getting a boat near it requires a motor, oars or a long paddle, and considerable care.

-However, tours of the island (and dinner cruises) are commercially available on vessels named the Catamaran and the North Star.
-They include the privately owned and recently rebuilt Charity Island Light Lighthouse keeper's house and a passing view of Gravelly Shoal Light.
-They are available from Charity Island Transport, Inc. in Au Gres, Michigan, on the mainland, south of Tawas.
+However, tours of the island are commercially available on a vessel named the Miss Charity Isle.
+Previously, dinner trips through Charity Island Transport Inc. in Au Gres used to allow people to see Gravelly Shoal Light up close, tour the light keeper’s house on the island (before it became an Airbnb), and eat dinner on the island.
+Today, the day trips now leave from Brown’s Landing RV Park in Alabaster.
+More details on a day trip to the island can be found at CharityIsland.net.